sh14/oi-yamaps/readme.txt

 == Frequently Asked Questions ==

-= I have a problems on activation =
+= I have problems with activation =

 If you see something like this 'Plugin has not correct header', just reactivate the plugin.
-This issue comes becoause of renamed file for naming standarts.
+This issue comes because of renaming file to correct naming.

 = How can I add Stretchy Icons? =